apache/doris/docs/en/docs/admin-manual/http-actions/fe/debug-point-action.md

     Debug point name.
 Required.

 * `timeout`
     Timeout in seconds.
-When timeout, the debug point will be disable.
+When timeout, the debug point will be deactivated.
 Default is -1, never timeout.
 Optional.

 * `execute`
     After activating, the max times the debug point can be executed.
 Default is -1,  unlimited times.
 Optional.